Ifycode-experiments/less-css-helper-library/README.md

 `@import 'node_modules/@code-collabo/less-css-helper-library/less/styles.less';`

 #### Using CDN:
-For projects that don't use nodejs, add the cdn as href value for your link tag in the .html file.
+For projects that don't use nodejs, add the css cdn as href value for your link tag in the .html file.
 Make sure to add this before the other link tags used to reference your own css styles.

 `<link rel="stylesheet" href="https://code-collabo.github.io/less-css-helper-library/css/styles.css">`